boecker-lab/docs.sirius.github.io/docs/_pages/quick-start.md

 13. Sometimes a computation might take a long time (e.g. for compounds with a lot of elements or very high masses).
-You can cancel running computations by selecting *Cancel All* int the toolbar.
+You can cancel running computations by selecting *Cancel All* in the toolbar.

 14. Inspect results with the help of the *Formulas*, *Structure* and *Compound Classes* views.
     Structure and compound class annotations are always based on a selected molecular formula candidate of the compound.